 Hungry Ghosts, Demons, Fairies, and Flying Monks

 When I first heard of “ghosts”, “demons”, and other things in Buddhism, I couldn’t help but wonder why and where they came from?
-After all, this sounded more like supernatural and religious additions rather than about meditation and other things the Buddha taught.
+This sounded more like supernatural and religious additions rather than about meditation and other things the Buddha taught.
 Heck, I’m wondering where Harry Potter is right about now!

-Typically “ghosts” and “demons” refers to the “hungry ghosts” category, but these aren’t really ghosts at all.
-It is often a metaphor or teaching aid to show that we…as sentient beings…are always “hungry” (greedy, attached, etc.) for all these desires.
 Yet, we will never be satisfied.
 So hungry ghosts are often depicted with large bellies with small mouths and necks (because of their insatiable appetite for something new) that they cannot swallow.
-I always love this teaching aid as it is a visual (and scary) depiction of sentient beings thirst, hunger, greed, attachment, and desire…things that Buddhism aims to help rectify.
+I always love this teaching aid as it is a visual (and scary) depiction of sentient beings’ thirst, hunger, greed, attachment, and desire…things that Buddhism aims to help rectify.

-Oh and about Harry Potter.
-I love the Harry Potter series, but unfortunatley can’t find him anywhere in Buddhism! 😉 But you can find him here if you are truly looking.
+Oh, and about Harry Potter.
+I love the Harry Potter series, but unfortunately can’t find him anywhere in Buddhism! 😉 But you can find him here if you are truly looking.